Last Updated on March 7, 2026 by George Pavlopoulos

 Selected Museums in Athens

 Although the Acropolis Museum is the most visited by far, Athens has much more to offer.
-The Museum of Acropolis somehow created a monopoly, and I find this a pity.
-I’m adding a list of other museums in Athens that deserve a visit.
-Some of them are located outside the city center, which means that you will also have the opportunity to see other neighborhoods or suburbs of the Greek capital.
+The Museum of the Acropolis somehow created a monopoly, and I find this a pity.
+I’m adding a list of other museums in Athens worth visiting.
+Some of them are located outside the city center, so you will also have the opportunity to see other neighborhoods or suburbs of the Greek capital.

 - National Archaeological Museum.
 As the name betrays, that’s the place to see more things from the city’s past.
 Check the NAM exhibitions here.

 - Benaki Museum(s).
-There are actually multiple venues hosting the Benaki Museums: one at Vasilissis Sofias Street, one at Pireos 138 Street, plus the Museum of Islamic Art.
+There are actually multiple venues hosting the Benaki Museums: one on Vasilissis Sofias Street, one on Pireos 138 Street, and the Museum of Islamic Art.
 The first one is the oldest, while the other two are relatively new.
 However, the Benaki Museum at Pireos is a very dynamic establishment, offering top-class exhibitions.
 You can see what’s in the show at both Benaki Museums here.
-The one at Vasilissis Sofias Street has a beautiful veranda with a view.
+The one at Vasilissis Sofias Street has a beautiful veranda with a view, while the second is dedicated to Islamic Art.

 - Goulandris Museum.
-Located in Kifisia, one of Athens’ traditional high-class suburbs, the Goulandri Museum runs several exhibitions per year.
+Located in Kifisia, one of Athens’ traditional upscale suburbs, the Goulandri Museum hosts several exhibitions annually.
 It also features a splendid cafe with outdoor seating.
 Check the Goulandris Museum exhibitions here.

 - Frysira Museum.
 You can find the Frysira Museum in downtown Plaka.
-It is a relatively small building but has a significant architectural interest.
+It is a relatively small building, but it has a significant architectural interest.
 Built by Ernst Ziller, the Frysira Museum has a handful of carefully curated exhibitions per year.
 Check out the Frysira Collection here.

 - Museum of Cycladic Art.
-One more excellent museum in downtown Athens, the Museum of Cycladic Art, deals mainly with exhibitions about the ancient cultures of the Aegean and Cyprus.
-You can easily combine it with the Benaki Museum at Vasilissis Sofias.
+One more excellent museum in downtown Athens, the Museum of Cycladic Art, primarily features exhibitions on the ancient cultures of the Aegean and Cyprus.
+You can easily combine it with a visit to the Benaki Museum on Vasilissis Sofias.
 Check the exhibits of the Museum of Cycladic Art here.

 The best hotels in Athens